-A summary of historical operations and maintenance costs for Council owned buildings over the previous five years is presented in the graph below.
+A summary of historical operations and maintenance costs for Council owned buildings over the previous three years is presented in the graph below.
 This information shows that maintenance and operations costs have tended to trend upwards in last few years.
 This is mainly attributable to more scheduled maintenance work being undertaken and the cost of operating larger building areas.
+The 2022/23 has decreased due to the new facility Te Ara Ātea being constructed.